Renaud11232/OctoPrint-Marlin-Flasher/README.md

 * The path for your PlatformIO-Core executable
 * The maximum file upload size (defaults to `20MB`)
 * The currently selected platform (Arduino, PlatformIO)
-* The GCODE scipts you want to run before and after the flashing process
+* The GCODE scripts you want to run before and after the flashing process
+* Time delays to wait before and after the flashing process

 All can be configured directly though the *Settings* menu. or via the [config.yaml](https://docs.octoprint.org/en/master/configuration/config_yaml.html)